nlvk9/wireless_servo_control/README.md

 ### Prerequisites

-- [PlatformIO](https://platformio.org/) (VS Code extension recommended)
-  *or* Arduino IDE 2.x with the ESP32 board package installed
+- The repository is built to work on VSCode (with the Platform IO extension).
-- Two ESP32 development boards per prop
+- Two ESP32 development boards per pair.
+- Buttons (1 per transmitter).
+- Servos (2 per receiver).
+- External batteries, depending on the servo voltage intake.
+When I made this project, I used two 3.2V lithium iron phosphate batteries connected in series (using spot welding to connect them on one side, spot welding individual tabs on the other side for each battery, then soldering wires onto the individual tabs) to power the servos I used.

 ### 1 — Find receiver MAC addresses

-Flash the `tools/get_mac_address` sketch to each **receiver** board and note the printed MAC address in the Serial Monitor.
+Flash the code on this website: https://randomnerdtutorials.com/get-change-esp32-esp8266-mac-address-arduino/ to get the MAC address.
+You can find it in the Serial Monitor.

 ### 2 — Configure the sender